cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Pre-Shared Key Recommendations {#security-psk}

-In the PSK and AuthPSK modes, the PSK SHOULD be of length `Nh` bytes or longer, and SHOULD have `Nh` bytes of entropy or more.
-Using a PSK shorter than `Nh` bytes is permitted.
+In the PSK and AuthPSK modes, the PSK MUST have at least 32 bytes of entropy and SHOULD be of length Nh bytes or longer.
+Using a PSK longer than 32 bytes but shorter than `Nh` bytes is permitted.
 A PSK that is longer than `Nh` bytes or that has more than `Nh` bytes of entropy, respectively, does not increase the security level of HPKE, because the extraction step involving the PSK only outputs `Nh` bytes.

 HPKE is specified to use HKDF as key derivation function.
 HKDF is not designed to slow down dictionary attacks, see {{?RFC5869}}.
 Thus, HPKE's PSK mechanism is not suitable for use with a low-entropy password as the
-PSK: in scenarios in which the adversary knows the KEM shared secret `shared_secret` and has access to an oracle that allows to distinguish between a good and a wrong PSK, it can perform a dictionary attack on the PSK.
+PSK: in scenarios in which the adversary knows the KEM shared secret `shared_secret` and has access to an oracle that allows to distinguish between a good and a wrong PSK, it can perform PSK-recovering attacks.
 This oracle can be the decryption operation on a captured HPKE ciphertext or any other recipient behavior which is observably different when using a wrong PSK.
-The adversary knows the KEM shared secret `shared_secret` if it knows all KEM private keys of one participant.
+The adversary knows the KEM shared secret shared_secret if it knows all KEM private keys of one participant.
 In the PSK mode this is trivially the case if the adversary acts as sender.

+To recover a lower entropy PSK, an attacker in this scenario can trivially perform a dictionary attack.
+Given a set `S` of possible PSK values, the attacker generates an HPKE ciphertext using each value in `S`, and submits the resulting ciphertexts to the oracle to learn which PSK is being used by the receiver.
+Further, because HPKE uses AEAD schemes that are not key-committing, an attacker can mount a partitioning oracle attack {{LGR20}} which can recover the PSK from a set of `S` possible PSK values, with |S| = m\*k, in roughly m + log k queries to the oracle using ciphertexts of length proportional to k, the maximum message length in blocks.
+The PSK must therefore be chosen with sufficient entropy so that m + log k is prohibitive for attackers (e.g., 2^128).

 ## Domain Separation {#domain-separation}